Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \subsubsection{Core accretion model}

 The main stages in the formation of a gas giant via core accretion are illustrated in Figure~\ref{fig_coreaccretion}.
 A core of rock and / or ice forms via the same mechanisms that we have previously outlined for terrestrial planet formation.
 Initially, there is either no atmosphere at all (because the potential is too shallow to hold on to a bound atmosphere), or any gas is dynamically insignificant.
 However, as the core grows, eventually it becomes massive enough to hold on to a significant envelope.
 At first, the envelope is able to maintain hydrostatic equilibrium.
-The core continues to grow via accretion of planetesimals, and the gravitational potential energy liberated as these planetesimals rain down on the core provides the main source of luminosity.
+The core continues to grow via accretion of planetesimals (or pebbles), and the gravitational potential energy liberated as these solids rain down on the core provides the main source of luminosity.
+(In the limiting case where there is no planetesimal luminosity, analyzed in detail by \citet{piso14}, energy comes instead from Kelvin-Helmholtz contraction of the envelope.)
 This growth continues until the core reaches a {\em critical mass}.
-Once the critical mass is reached, the envelope can no longer be maintained in hydrostatic equilibrium.
+Once the critical mass is reached the envelope can no longer be maintained in hydrostatic equilibrium.
 The envelope contracts on its own Kelvin-Helmholtz time scale, and a phase of rapid gas accretion occurs.
 This process continues until (a) the planet becomes massive enough to open up a gap in the protoplanetary disk, thereby slowing down the rate of gas supply, or (b) the gas disk itself is dispersed.

 The novel aspect of the core accretion model is the existence of a critical core mass. \citet{mizuno80} used numerical models to demonstrate the existence of a maximum core mass, and showed that it depends only weakly on the local properties of the {\em gas} within the protoplanetary disk.
 A clear exposition of this type of calculation is given in, for example, \citet{papaloizou99}.
-Here, following \citet{stevenson82}, we show that a toy model in which energy transport is due solely to radiative diffusion displays the key property of a critical core mass.
+The simplest toy model that exhibits the key property of a critical core mass is that due to \citet{stevenson82}, who considered the (unrealistic) case where energy transport is due solely to radiative diffusion.
+We reproduce his argument here. \citet{rafikov06} is a good place to start for understanding more realistic models in which convection also plays a role.

 Consider a core of mass $M_{\rm core}$ and radius $R_{\rm core}$, surrounded by a gaseous envelope of mass $M_{\rm env}$.
 The total mass of the planet,

 The envelope extends from $R_{\rm core}$ to some outer radius $R_{\rm out}$, which marks the boundary between the gas bound to the planet and the gas in the protoplanetary disk. $R_{\rm out}$ may be determined by thermal effects (in which case $R_{\rm out} \sim GM_t / c_s^2$, with $c_s$ the disk sound speed) or by tidal considerations (giving an outer radius of $r_H$), whichever is the smaller.
 If the envelope is of low mass, then the largest contribution to the luminosity is from accretion of planetesimals onto the core.
 This yields a luminosity,